 Method 1: Resize Before Uploading

 One of the simplest ways to go about optimizing images for your website is to resize them before uploading.
-The major benefit of following this method is that you’re able to use a desktop image editing tool (such as Adobe Photoshop or GIMP) or an online tool (such as PicMonkey, PicResize or Simple Image Resizer) which you might already be familiar with.
+The major benefit of following this method is that you’re able to use a desktop image editing tool (such as Adobe Photoshop or GIMP) or an online tool (such as PicMonkey, PicResize or Image Resizer) which you might already be familiar with.

 Resizing images before uploading them is ideal for website owners who don’t upload a lot of images regularly.
 It’s easier to resize a fewer number of image manually before uploading them rather than the other way around.